-This style of carpet is usually one solid color and has a smooth, even pile height.
+This popular style of carpet is usually one single color and has a smooth, even pile height.
 During manufacturing, the tufts are sheared to make the pile perfectly flat which can make foot prints and vacuum marks easy to see.
 It is still the most popular carpet style used in residential homes and apartments today.

 You can find practically any color imaginable with this style.
 When made of nylon this type of carpet cleans easily and will wear well if properly maintained.